Best Automatic Dog Ball Launchers TechnoBuffalo 2021

 Most Versatile: PetSafe Automatic Ball Launcher

-This launcher is pretty big, so it works well with large dogs, but is still small enough for several smaller dog breeds to enjoy it, too.
+It's also pretty big, so it works well with large dogs, but is still small enough for several smaller dog breeds to enjoy it, too.
 It has a rest most that automatically turns the whole thing off after 15 minutes.
 Unfortunately, this happens even if your dog is still playing, so you may be stuck turning it back on several times before your pooch is tuckered out.
 Also, several owners have reported that the loud alarm that sounds right before a ball launches it loud enough to startle timid dogs.

 - Several distance and angle settings